GovReady/govready-q/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation if applicable
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings in pylint
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] I have checked my code and corrected any misspellings
+- [ ] I have corrected any misspellings
+- [ ] I do not introduce security vulnerabilities in this change